-her to their will."68 Nowadays we would call that "date rape", and the young man involved would risk a long prison sentence.
+[a girl's] permission before intercourse can take place.
+The men say that once they lie down with a girl, however, if they want her they take her by surprise, when petting her, and force her to their will."
+Nowadays we would call that "date rape", and the young man involved would risk a long prison sentence.

-For the sake of balance, let's note that Turnbull found among the Mbuti no instance of what we would call "street rape" as opposed to "date rape"; 69 husbands were not supposed to hit their wives on the head or in the face;70 and in at least one case in which a man took to beating his wife too frequently and severly, his campmates eventually found means to end the abuse without the use of force and without overt interference.71 It should also be borne in mind that the significance of a beating depends on the cultural context.
+For the sake of balance, let's note that Turnbull found among the Mbuti no instance of what we would call "street rape" as opposed to "date rape"; 69 husbands were not supposed to hit their wives on the head or in the face; and in at least one case in which a man took to beating his wife too frequently and severly, his campmates eventually found means to end the abuse without the use of force and without overt interference.
+It should also be borne in mind that the significance of a beating depends on the cultural context.
 In our society it is a great humiliation to be struck by another person, especially by one who is bigger and stronger than oneself.
-But since blows were commonplace among the Mbuti, 72 it is probably safe to assume that they were not felt as particularly humiliating .
+But since blows were commonplace among the Mbuti, it is probably safe to assume that they were not felt as particularly humiliating.
 Nevertheless it is quite clear that some degree of male dominance was present among the Mbuti.
-Among the Siriono: "A woman is subservient to her husband";73 "The extended family is generally dominated by the oldest active male";74 "[Women] are dominated by the men";75 "If a man is out in the forest alone with a woman, ...he may throw her to the ground roughly and take his prize [sex] without so much as saying a word";76 Parents definitely preferred to have male children;77 "Although the Mbuti.255 On the other hand, remarkably, the Kadar (hunter-gatherers of India) were said to have "a truce with tigers, which in the old days left them strictly alone.256 This is the only case of the kind that I know of.
+Among the Siriono: "A woman is subservient to her husband";73 "The extended family is generally dominated by the oldest active male";74 "[Women] are dominated by the men";75 "If a man is out in the forest alone with a woman, ...he may throw her to the ground roughly and take his prize [sex]

+domestication has now denied us."253 It is certainly true that the hunter-gatherer's knowledge of animals' habits made him safer in the wilderness than a modern man would be.
+It is also true that attacks on humans by wild animals are and have been relatively infrequent, probably because animals have learned the hard way that it is risky to prey on humans.
+But to hunter-gatherers in many environments wild animals did represent a significant danger.
+The Siriono hunter was "occasionally exposed to attacks from jaguars, crocodiles, and poisonous snakes."
+254 Leopards, forest buffalo, and crocodiles were a real threat to the Mbuti.
+255 On the other hand, remarkably, the Kadar (hunter-gatherers of India) were said to have "a truce with tigers, which in the old days left them strictly alone.
+This is the only case of the kind that I know of.
 Hunter-gatherers represented a much greater danger to animals than vice versa, since of course they hunted animals for food.
-Even the Kadar, who had no hunting weapons and lived mainly on wild yams, occasionally used their digging sticks to kill small animals for food.257 Hunting methods could be cruel.
+Even the Kadar, who had no hunting weapons and lived mainly on wild yams, occasionally used their digging sticks to kill small animals for food.
+Hunting methods could be cruel.
 Mbuti pygmies would stab an elephant in the belly with a poisoned spear; the animal would then die of peritonitis (inflammation of the abdominal lining) during the next 24 hours.
 258 The Bushmen shot game with poisoned arrows, and the animals died slowly over a period that could be as long as three days.
-259 Prehistoric hunter-gatherers slaughtered animals on a mass basis by driving herds over cliffs or bluffs.260 The process was fairly gruesome and presumably was painful to the animals, since some of them were not killed outright by their fall but only disabled.
-The Indian Wooden Leg said: "I have helped in the chasing of antelope bands over a cliff.
-Many of them were killed or got broken legs.
-We clubbed to death the injured ones."261 This is not exactly the kind of thing that appeals to animal-rights activists.
-Anarchoprimitivists may want to claim that hunter-gatherers inflicted suffering on animals only to the extent that they had to do so in order to get meat.
-But this is not true.
-A good deal of hunter-gatherers' cruelty was gratuitous.
-In The Forest People, Turnbull reported:
+Prehistoric hunter-gatherers slaughtered animals on a mass basis by driving herds over cliffs or bluffs.
+The process was fairly gruesome and presumably was painful to the animals, since some of them were not killed outright by their fall but only disabled.
+The Indian Wooden Leg said: "I have helped in the chasing of antelope